Somali Social Unity Party

-The Somali Social Unity Party (SSUP) is a political party in Somalia founded in 2004, by a group of Somali intellectuals, youth, and exiled politicians.
+The Somali Social Unity Party (SSUP; Xisbiga Midnimada Bulshada Somaliyed) is a political party in Somalia founded in 2004, by a group of Somali intellectuals, youth, and exiled politicians.
 The party advocates for national unity, democratic governance, and social development, both within Somalia and among the Somali diasporas.

 History

 SSUP was established during the prolonged Somali civil conflict, with its founders aiming to contribute to the rebuilding of the country’s political institutions.
 The party was formed as an alternative political platform centered on peace, inclusive governance, and national cohesion.

 Since its inception, SSUP has regularly organized congresses and consultations, engaging its members and broader society in discussions on political and development issues.
 These gatherings have included party officials, parliamentarians, regional leaders, academics, women, elders, and youth representatives.

 The party has remained active through public statements, social programs, and political events aimed at strengthening democratic institutions in Somalia.
 In 2005, SSUP criticized the Nairobi-based transitional government and parliament for failing to meet the expectations of the Somali people.